vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/6_Putting_Thermal_Energy_to_Work.md

 [^72]: Hint: do our bodies have regular access to temperatures this cold?

-[^73]: Treat as water, and recall that the den- sity of water is one gram per milliliter.
+[^73]: Treat as water, and recall that the density of water is one gram per milliliter.